rticommunity/rticonnextdds-examples/examples/connext_dds/recursive_data_type/README.md

 To overcome these problems use the following techniques:

-1. Annotate the recursive type member with the annotation `//@resolve-name false` This prevents `rtiddsgen` from trying to resolve the type and getting into the infinite recursion
+1. Annotate the recursive type member with `@resolve_name(false)`.
+    This prevents `rtiddsgen` from trying to resolve the type and getting into the infinite recursion

 2. Run `rtiddsgen` with the option `-notypecode` This option prevents it use